-As winter continues on with record low temperatures, pipe breaks are a cause of significant damage and aggravation for business owners.
+As winter threatens record low temperatures, pipe breaks are a cause of significant damage and aggravation for business owners.
 As a property owner, there are several steps that can be taken to prevent the problem from occurring in the first place, and numerous other measures to be implemented immediately following a pipe break in order to contain the damage.

 Insurance companies may deny coverage for broken pipes if they are a result of wear and tear.
 As there are numerous buildings in the country that are more than fifty years old, it is very important to maintain the pipes in your building, ascertain that they are in good working order, and replace older pipes that may be on the verge of breaking.
 In addition, temperature control around a pipe is an important factor.
 If the pipes are exposed to colder temperatures, they have a greater chance of freezing, breaking, and causing severe damage to your property.